tlswg/tls13-spec/draft-ietf-tls-tls13.md

   communication between proper implementations (except when messages were corrupted in the network).

-decryption_failed_RESERVED
-: This alert was used in some earlier versions of TLS, and may have permitted certain attacks against the CBC mode {{CBCATT}}.
-It MUST NOT be sent by compliant implementations.
-This alert is always fatal.

 record_overflow
 : A TLSCiphertext record was received that had a length more than 2^14 + 256 bytes, or a record decrypted to a TLSPlaintext record